Ingage-Meetup/20230719-dependency-inversion/TypeScript/README.md

 You can technically do this exercise without an IDE of any sort, but if you want to be able to debug, etc, an IDE makes that easier.

 ## Running the Tests
-Once you have gotten your preferred environment set up, you can run the unit tests from this directory by executing the following command:
+Once you have gotten your preferred environment set up, you can run the unit tests from this directory by executing the following commands:
 ```
+npm install
 npm run test
 ```